StydeNet/html/docs/themes.md

 ## Pull requests

-If you create a theme for a popular CSS framework, you can collaborate by forking this repository, and creating a pull request, remember to store the templates in the `themes/` folder
+If you create a theme for a popular CSS framework, you can collaborate by forking this repository, and creating a pull request, remember to store the templates in the `themes/` folder.
+Thank you.